How to Build a Proactive Customer Service Culture

 Give your customers a clear explanation of what you’re doing to find a solution and how you’ll avoid another similar problem.
 And provide a contact in case they have more questions.

-Last week, Schnatter resigned as chairman of the board as a result of the insensitive and offensive comments and the popular pizza chain wasted no time in proactively addressing their customers.
-They started with an open letter from current CEO Steve Ritchie:
+Schnatter resigned as chairman of the board as a result of the insensitive and offensive comments and the popular pizza chain wasted no time in proactively addressing their customers.
+They started with an open letter from the newly appointed CEO Steve Ritchie.

-Ritchie took ownership early in the message and apologized.
-He then outlined several ways the company is prioritizing a total eradication of racism in the company’s culture.
+Ritchie quickly took responsibility, apologized, and detailed plans to eradicate racism within the company’s culture.
 The plan includes an audit to find where Papa Johns is falling short and what they’re doing to fix the problems.

 Read more on improving your proactive customer service and improving your experience here!